-A bullish hammer has a short body and a long lower shadow that is at least two times bigger than the body.
-The upper shadow may be missing or be small.
+A bullish hammer has a short body and a long lower shadow that is at least twice the size of the body.
+The upper shadow may be small or missing.

 What Is an Inverted Hammer Candlestick?

-An inverted hammer candle is a kind of hammer candlestick that provides the same signal as the hammer, but it looks opposite to the hammer.
+An inverted hammer candlestick is a kind of hammer candlestick that provides the same signal as the hammer, but it looks like the mirror opposite of the hammer.

 A hammer candlestick signals an upward movement after a downtrend.
 So, you can either close the sell position or wait for a confirmation of the upward movement to open a buying one.

-What Is the Difference Between Hammer and Inverted Hammer?
+What Is the Difference Between a Hammer and an Inverted Hammer?

-The only difference is how candlesticks look.
+The only difference is what the candlesticks look like.
 The hammer has a long lower shadow, while the inverted hammer has a long upper shadow.

-What Is the Difference Between Inverted Hammer and Shooting Star?
+What Is the Difference Between an Inverted Hammer and a Shooting Star?

-The inverted hammer candle is formed at the end of the downtrend.
-The shooting star occurs at the end of the uptrend.
+The inverted hammer candlestick is formed at the end of a downtrend, and the shooting star occurs at the end of an uptrend.

 Disclaimer: The information in this article is not intended to be and does not constitute investment advice or any other form of advice or recommendation of any sort offered or endorsed by Libertex.
 Past performance does not guarantee future results.